-This is the adult version of Darla’s Toddler Boot Cuffs Pattern.
+This is the adult version of Darla’s Toddler Boot Cuffs Crochet Pattern.
 If you would like the toddler size for these please visit my post for her Rainy Day Boot Cuffs.

-These boot cuffs are soft and comfortable.
-We crochet them from the top down in rounds, after the first row.
-All you need is a 5.5 mm (I) crochet hook and medium weight yarn.
-I used some soft Red Heart Baby Hugs Yarn I had in my stash and they cuffs turned out squishy soft.
+All you need is a 5.5 mm (I) crochet hook and Medium Weight Yarn [4].
+I used King Cole Drifter Aran yarn for my project and they boot cuffs turned out squishy soft.
 I totally love how this yarn works up and retains its stitch definition.

-Boot Cuffs Pattern
+Easy Crochet Boot Cuffs Pattern

 Supplies

-- Hook: 5.5 mm (I)
+- Hook: 5.5 mm (I) Furls Streamline Wood (affiliate link)

-- Scissors, Yarn Needle, Stitch Marker (optional)
+- Scissors, Yarn Needle, Stitch Marker

 Difficulty Level